Dherse/masterproef/content/4_phos.typ

 === Execution model <sec_exec_model>

 @phos is a photonic hardware description language, due to its unique requirements, it is not designed in a traditional way and instead separates the compilation to hardware into three distinct steps: compilation, evaluation, and synthesis.
 The compilation step is responsible for taking the source code, written in human-readable text, and turning it into an executable form called the bytecode, see @sec_mir_to_bytecode.
 Followed by the evaluation, the evaluation interprets the bytecode, performs several tasks discussed in @sec_vm, and produces a tree of intrinsic operations, constraints and collected stacks.
-This tree is then synthesized into the output artefacts of the language, namely, the user @hal and a programming file for programming the photonic processor.
+This tree is then synthesised into the output artefacts of the language, namely, the user @hal and a programming file for programming the photonic processor.
 The execution model is shown graphically in @fig_exec_model, showing all of the major components of the language and how they interact with each other.
 Further on, more details will be added as more components are discussed.

 #figurex(
     title: [ Execution model of the @phos programming language ],